The Little Things...

 As I ambled around the backyard, soaking up the first signs of warmth from the sun's rays this spring, I kept happening upon clues and signs of my nature treasure hunt.
 Despite having spent the day before mowing the lawns, and chucking a tennis ball for my exuberant dog, i hadn't actually noticed the fragile beauty of the kowhai blooms in full flower.
 The boughs of the kowhai tree seem to sigh under the weight of its saffron cloak.
 Up close, the perfect bells of the kowhai toll silently in the breeze, the stigma forming a natural clapper.

 Despite the tiny, seemingly insignificant gesture the two broken eggs I found represented, I couldn't help but feel a flicker of despair for the two birds that had just lost their progeny, and perhaps didn't realise it yet.
 Of course I know that its early in the spring, and there are plenty more ever warming days for the avian ardour to produce still more offspring, but it just seemed a shame.
 I felt sad at what a waste their days of nest-building and wooing and mating had so far been.
-As I was bemoaning the lost opportunity, I crouched down and peered closer at the destruction and I was swiftly reminded that left to its own devices, Nature doesn't let anything go to waste.
-Watching the ants busy themselves in benefiting from the blustery blunder, it didn't seem quite so catastrophic.
-In the end, the recipients of the sticky yolky manna from heaven were part of the huge cycle of renewal which perpetuates every aspect of the living world.
-The theme of metamorphosis and rebirth ran through every diminutive natural occurence I stumbled upon that day.
-My not-so-adventurous little foray into the hidden joys of my own backyard were a sharp reminder to me that I don't need to travel to the far-flung undisturbed oases of wilderness to 'find' nature.

 It's here, all around me, all the time.
 And finding a tiny wilderness in a suburban garden also reminds me to try to act within the bounds of my immediate environment, before working myself into a frenzy about the ills befalling the rest of the world.